invenia/DaskDistributedDispatcher.jl/docs/src/index.md

 > Isn't `dask.distributed` written in python?

-The `dask.distributed` scheduler can be used in a julia workflow enviroment since it is language agnostic (no information that passes in or out of it is Python-specific) but instead it communicates entirely using msgpack and long bytestrings.
+The `dask.distributed` scheduler can be used in a julia workflow environment since it is language agnostic (no information that passes in or out of it is Python-specific) but instead it communicates entirely using msgpack and long bytestrings.

 ## Documentation Contents